backupbrew/switchbrew/NS Services.md

 Then if the above succeeds, the above titles are launched with the above StorageId via [pmshell](Process%20Manager%20services.md "wikilink") LaunchProgram, with a 0.5s sleep-thread afterwards on success.

+#### GetRightsEnvironmentHandleForApplication

+No input, returns a total of 8-bytes of output.

+\[9.0.0+\] Now takes a total of 8-bytes of input, returns a total of 8-bytes of output.

 #### CreateApplicationResource